GabrielSSRibeiro/KnowYourself-backend/README.md

 This project was developed with the following:
 - Node.js
 - React JS
+- Responsive UI
+- .NET
+- REST API
 - SQLite
-- REST API
-- Responsive UI

 <br>